System Boot

 Overthinking Loop

 Definition.
-The overthinking loop is the closed circuit in which a person rehearses the same problem without acting on it — analysis that produces more analysis instead of a decision.
+The closed circuit where you rehearse the same problem without acting on it — analysis that produces more analysis instead of a decision.

 Function

-The loop performs a substitute for courage.
-By staying inside the problem, you avoid the discomfort of choosing wrong in public.
-It feels like work — it looks like work — but it produces nothing the world can touch.
-Its job, properly understood, is to protect you from the moment when reality finally tells you whether you were right.
+The loop is a substitute for courage.
+Staying inside the problem avoids the discomfort of choosing wrong in public.
+It feels like work and looks like work, but produces nothing the world can touch.
+Its real job is to protect you from the moment reality tells you whether you were right.

 Mechanism

 It runs on unresolved fear pretending to be unresolved information.
-Each pass through the loop adds detail without changing the underlying decision space.
-The mind treats new variables as if they were new ground; in fact they are the same ground walked again, with more anxiety attached.
-The loop breaks only when an external constraint — a deadline, a person, a consequence — forces the cost of inaction above the cost of being wrong.
+Each pass adds detail without changing the decision space.
+The mind treats new variables as new ground; they're the same ground walked again with more anxiety.
+The loop breaks only when an external constraint — a deadline, a person, a consequence — makes inaction cost more than being wrong.

 Breakdown